Oceanweather (OWI) was approached to produce a wind and

 China Sea Regional Wind

-data and marine observations are collected by OWI via satellite
+data and marine observations are continuously collected by

 Navy, ECMWF (Europe) and others are routinely evaluated